adr-sik/database_practice/README.md

 # mock_database

 Simple datase project utulizing EntityFramework and .NET utilities to communicate with an SQL databse programically using C#.
-This project merely demonstrates the application of these methods and has very limited uses.
+This project demonstrates core database handling concepts and is intended solely for educational purposes, with limited practical use.
+Additional details, including class diagrams and other visuals, are available in the accompanying PDF documentation provided as part of the course assignment.

 ## Demo Overview